 Introduction / History

 The Vaghri or Vagri are a Hindu group of people who primarily live in northwest India.
 Their name Vagri comes from the Sanskrit word for net.
 The Vagri were originally forest hunters.
 During the British colonial period the Vagri were labeled as a caste of petty thieves.
 This idea has continued to hurt the Vagri people in their desire to escape poverty.
-Besides being hunters, the Vagri work as traders, hawkers, animals breeders and stonemasons.
+Besides being hunters, the Vagri work as traders, hawkers, animal raisers and stonemasons.
 Most Vagri are landless.
 They try to grow vegetables on the small plots of land they possess.

 Where Are they Located?